Sia claims Shia LaBeouf is a "sick puppy" amid abuse allegations

 “But that wasn’t the case.
 And he was still married.”

-The Austrian singer-songwriter went on to say that the actor “wanted to marry me and live a sober life” together.
+The Australian singer-songwriter went on to say that the actor “wanted to marry me and live a sober life” together.

 “I feel like I’m always gonna love him because he’s such a sick puppy,” she added.